Julie-Montague/MixPro-Reproduction/README.md

     *  This contradicts the "unreliable attention" premise of the paper.
 Because we utilized a Pre-trained Backbone, the attention maps were reliable from Epoch 1.
     *  MixPro's PAL mechanism forces the model to ignore these high-quality attention maps (via $\alpha$) early in training.
 TransMix, which trusts attention immediately, leveraged the pre-trained priors more effectively.

-**Conclusion:**
-MixPro is the superior method for low-capacity models or "cold-start" training (as shown in the original paper), whereas TransMix is more efficient for fine-tuning larger, pre-converged models.

 ## 6. Proposed Improvement: Entropy-Based PAL

 The original PAL calculates confidence ($\alpha$) using Cosine Similarity between logits and the Ground Truth label13.
 This creates an artificial dependency where the model "peeks" at the label to determine confidence.
 We propose an Entropy-based Confidence measure.